-12. Department Of Islamic Studies, Usmanu Danfodiyo University, Sokoto, Nigeria attahirmainiyo@gmail.com +234 8060060197 attahirushuni@gmail.com +234 8161701011
+Department of Islamic Studies, Usmanu Danfodiyo University, Sokoto, Nigeria

 Abstract: Muslims should inculcate in their mind the idea that knowledge in Islam is sought and spread purposely for Allah's sake but not for one's recognition or fame as viewed by many.
 When searching for knowledge appropriate manners (A'daab) are to be observed with a view to getting beneficial knowledge from the teachers.
-This no doubt suggests that good manners lead to prosperity while bad ones lead to misery.
-In relation to this fact, the Prophet (SAW) was reported to have said in one of his traditions that "through good manners one reaches the status of the person who not only fasts but who also stands late in the night to pray1".
+This is because good manners lead to prosperity while bad ones lead to misery.
+The Prophet (SAW) was reported to have said in one of his traditions that "through good manners one reaches the status of the person who not only fasts but who also stands late in the night to pray".
 He also says in another Hadith that "Shall I not inform you of the most beloved to me and the one seated closest to me on the Day of Resurrection?
-Those of you who are best in manners2.
+Those of you who are best in manners".
 The two Ahadith quoted stress the importance of good manners expected to be imbibed by every Muslim who, particularly, wants his search for knowledge yield positive result.
 This is true if we only understand that knowledge cannot be acquired or gained by merely consulting books.
-However, it is against this background that this article intends to discuss ethics in the search of knowledge: A note to Muslim students.
+Therefore, it is against this background that this article intends to discuss ethics in the search of knowledge: A note to Muslim students.

-I. Ethics in the Search of Knowledge
+I. Ethics In The Search Of Knowledge